-Some of the problems that had occurred for earlier commemorative issues, reemerged with the Booker T. Washington Half Dollar.
+Some of the problems that had occurred for earlier commemorative issues, reemerged with the Booker T. Washington Half Dollar (Buy on eBay).
 Authorized in 1946, the coins would be struck in five separate years across three different mint facilities, in an attempt to maximize sales.
 Eventually, more than one million coins were distributed.

 The artist Charles Keck, who had previously designed the Panama Pacific Gold Dollar, Vermont Half Dollar, and Lynchburg Half Dollar, had initially been approached to create the designs for the coin.
 He proceeded, while unbeknown another artists Isaac Scott Hathaway offered to prepare models free of charge based on a life mask of Booker T. Washington.
 Eventually, Hathaway’s obverse model was accepted by the Commission of Fine Arts and he prepared a new reverse based on their feedback.
 Keck was paid for his work, but his models were not used.